Notable People

 He is associated with thick briefing books, relentless sequencing, and a view of diplomacy that treats details as decisive.
 That can look unromantic, even bureaucratic.
 But it also explains why presidents and secretaries of state kept trusting him.
 He brought the kind of procedural mastery that policymakers value when symbolic gestures stop being enough.

-His current work at the Washington Institute, where he serves as counselor and William Davidson Distinguished Fellow, still reflects that temperament.
-His recent analysis continues to focus on strategic calculation, deterrence, Iran, regional alignments, and the operational realities behind headline diplomacy.
+His Washington Institute work, where he is listed as counselor and William Davidson Distinguished Fellow, still reflects that temperament.
+His analysis focuses on strategic calculation, deterrence, Iran, regional alignments, and the operational realities behind headline diplomacy.

 His influence outlived the Oslo years because the region kept proving him relevant